Welcome to the BDA Family

 AIA, NCARB

-When she is not designing creative spaces, you can find Karen behind a camera, cooking up a new dish, or spending quality time outdoors with her husband and two young sons.
+When she’s not designing creative spaces, you can find Karen on the sidelines cheering on her two sons in various sports, cooking up a new dish, reading, or spending quality time outdoors with her family.

 Education: